pateldeev/cs480Patel/PA6/README.md

 By default, the vertex shader code is in "vertShader.vert" and the fragment shader code is in "fragShader.frag".
 You can specify the name of the files via the '-f' and '-v' flags.
 See Command Line Arguments section for details.

 ## Keyboard & Mouse Controls
 IMPORTANT: For any of the controls to work, the cube window must be selected.
-Simply click on that window if another one is selected instead <br><br>
+Simply click on that window if another one is selected instead <br>
 * Keyboard controls
   * m: toggle (open/close) IMGUI menu window
 * Exiting